 This will encourage your team members in a variety of ways: they’ll know that you support them, that you’re listening to their needs, and that you want to give them the tools necessary to succeed.

-As your team increases in size, the complexity of collaboration increases.
+As your team increases in size, the complexity of cross-team collaboration increases.
 Many teams use an online task tracking tool to collaborate.
 Sometimes the software tools you used early on may not be able to keep pace with these increasing requirements.

 For example, you may have started using an online tool for task management.
 It might work well for smaller teams, but as you grow larger you may need to begin examining more powerful applications, such as nTask, Asana or Basecamp.